 “Make sure you get the person’s name you were talking to in case you ever need to go back to the conversation.”

-We asked New York City families who have experienced homelessness to rank the services they found most useful when entering shelter or temporary housing.
-Here are their top eight resources:
+We asked New York City families to tell us what services they found most helpful when entering shelter or temporary housing.
+Here are their top resources:

 See if you’re eligible for 30+ citywide programs.

-Apply for SNAP, Cash Assistance, Medicaid, and more.
+Apply for and manage SNAP, Cash Assistance, Medicaid, and other benefits.

 Find a local food pantry.